Respaired/Higgs_Codec_Extended/README.md

 I will train a checkpoint on a larger enough dataset one of these days after figuring out a few things first. but the setup is solid.

+# Training

 ```bash
 python train_boson_mixed_precision.py --data_csv "yourdata.csv" \
                                       --config config.json --batch_size 42  \
                                       --use_mixed_precision \
                                       --use_discriminator
 ```

+# Inference

+take a look at the notebook

 Happy training (~~inshallah~~).